MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Purview Information Protection at Adatum.
 In this lab, you will create and publish a label, and you will test a published label.
 However, in doing so, you won't test the label that you create in this lab.
 You will test a different label.

 **Important:** When you publish a new sensitivity label and label policy, it can take them up to 24 hours to propagate through Microsoft 365.
 As such, you won't be able to test the label that you create in this lab.
-Instead, you will test a pre-existing sensitivity label named **Project - Falcon**.
+Instead, you will test a pre-existing sensitivity label named **All Employees**.
 This pre-existing label is almost identical to the label that you will create, so you'll be able to see basically the same results had you been able to test the label that you created.

 ### Task 1 – Install the Microsoft Purview Information Protection client